-Moreover, although many religions share spiritual elements, emphasis is often put on their differences instead of what they have in common.
-Instead of creating greater community, religion often creates separation and sometimes even violence between religious groups.
+Moreover, although many religions share spiritual elements, the emphasis is often put on their differences instead of what they have in common.
+Instead of creating a greater community, religion sometimes creates separation and sometimes even violence between religious groups.

 How We Lost Our Spirituality

 So, if religion is following a system established by other people, then what is spirituality?
 Spirituality is not what you practice.
 It is what you are.
 Instead of putting a label on people, spirituality recognizes that there is only one truth but several paths that lead to it.
 Spirituality is what you were born with.

 As babies and children, we feel an innate connection to nature and the universe.
 We act based on intuition and follow our gut feeling instead of making rational decisions.
 We trust our parents because we feel a connection to them.
 Labels such as skin color, religion, political view, or job title don’t matter to us.
 We appreciate other people for who they are: A fellow spiritual being.
 When we grow up, our parents, teachers, friends, our whole environment starts to imprint itself upon us.
 As children, we are naturally curious and susceptible to new ideas.
 We soak up every information that comes our way and absorb it.
 At such a young age, we aren’t able to analyze the information that enters our minds, and if it comes from sources we trust, we have no reason to doubt its validity.